Adina Bar-Shalom: Political and social activism

 Bar-Shalom became involved in politics as a member of the Tafnit social protest group, led by Uzi Dayan, but left when the movement evolved into a political party and ran in the 2006 Knesset elections (though it failed to cross the threshold).
 She then founded a forum for dialogue between religious and secular Jews in Israel.
 In the summer of 2011, she worked on the Spivak-Yona committee to address social inequality.

-In 2012, bar shalom took part in a widely publicised meeting with Mahmoud Abbas, the President of the Palestinian Authority.
+In 2012, Bar-Shalom took part in a widely publicised meeting with Mahmoud Abbas, the President of the Palestinian Authority.

 Bar-Shalom regularly speaks about the importance of women's education and work, and in 2013 supported a women's-only political party in the Haredi town of El'ad.
 In addition, in early 2014, she considered a bid to become the president of Israel.
 In March 2014, Bar-Shalom wrote that the Haredi feminist revolution is already here, writing that, "The train has left the station".

 Bar-Shalom supported Shas, the political party founded by her father, and in 2014 founded and led its women's committee.
 However, in 2018, she broke with Shas and founded a new party, Ahi Yisraeli, to run in the 2019 Israeli elections.
 Ahi Yisraeli pulled out before the election, and Bar-Shalom endorsed Moshe Kahlon's Kulanu party.

 Awards and recognition

 In December 2012, she was honored as a "Knight of Quality Government" by the Movement for Quality Government in Israel.
 In 2013, Bar-Shalom was selected by Nashim magazine, part of the Makor Rishon newspaper, as one of the twenty most influential religious women in Israel.
 In April 2013, she received an honorary doctorate from Ben-Gurion University of the Negev.

+In 2014 Bar-Shalom was honored as one of the torchbearers in the national Israeli Independence Day ceremony.